Using Pictures to Communicate

 - Use different coloured backgrounds for different types of items.

 - Pointing to the picture instead of having your child take the picture off and giving it to you often works well too.
-But if your child needs to work on interacting with you and others more then trading pictures is more helpful.
+But if your child needs to work on interacting with you and others more, then trading pictures is more helpful.

 I hope these ideas help